 Companies grant LTI to motivate and retain executives and to align the interests of executives and shareholders.
-Nearly all of OFS companies analyzed grant some form of LTI award to executives.
-LTI generally consists of stock options, stock appreciation rights (SARs), time-vesting restricted stock or restricted stock units (RSUs) and performance-vesting awards (i.e., awards that vest upon satisfaction of some performance criteria rather that solely based on the passage of time).
-For purposes of this analysis, we grouped awards into three categories: (1) stock options and SARs, (2) time-vesting restricted stock and RSUs and (3) performance-vesting awards.
+A majority of E&P companies analyzed grant some form of LTI award to executives.
+LTI generally consists of stock options, stock appreciation rights (SARs), time-vesting restricted stock or restricted stock units (RSUs), and performance-vesting awards (i.e., awards that vest upon satisfaction of some performance criteria rather than solely based on the passage of time).
+For purposes of this analysis, we grouped awards into three categories: (1) stock options and SARs, (2) time-vesting restricted stock and RSUs, and (3) performance-vesting awards.

-Compared to previous surveys, LTI prevalence decreased in usage.
+Compared to previous studies, LTI prevalence decreased in usage.
 This was due to bankruptcies as well as companies converting to cash-based programs to preserve equity pools.

-A&M expects an increase in equity usage in subsequent surveys.
+A&M expects an increase in equity usage in subsequent studies.